 There are plenty of skeptics in the ecosystem who believe the acquisition terrain will never change.
 But let's be fair.
 All big goals take time to accomplish.
 You have to start somewhere.
 Patience and tenacity are must-haves.
 It's important to be part of the solution in government.

 Rough Ecosystems Aren't Exclusive to Government

-Also to be fair, government agencies aren’t the only ones that present potential vendors with a maze of paperwork and confusing rules.
-Some major private sector companies operate in much the same way.
+Also to be fair, government agencies aren’t the only ones that present vendors with a confusing maze of paperwork and rules.
+Major private sector companies operate in much the same way.

-The difference here is government is publicly at work on the problem.
-They are indeed using CX practices to start clearing away roadblocks in the ecosystem, with citizen and customer experiences in mind as the end goal.
+The difference is government is working on the problem.
+They are using CX practices to clear away roadblocks in the ecosystem with improved citizen experiences as the intended end goal.
 They're publishing their goals and progress reports.
 In doing so, they are holding their own feet to the fire.

 If government agencies can push CX concepts and principles into the procurement ecosystem, then why not regular companies?